rbd3/hello-microverses/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project let me know. you can reach me on twitter i provided on author section
+If you like this project give this repository a 5 star rating.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank microverse for guiding me on how to do this project.
-I thank to Ayesha Arshad who help me to do this project.
+I would like to thank:
+- Microverse Review Team
+- My Standup team
+- my family too for supporting me.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>

-MIT Licence
+This project is [MIT](./LICENSE) licensed.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>